mattbloem007/iboga.org/src/content/pages/education.md

       btn_text: Apply to Speak
       btn_type: button-secondary
       btn_link: /
-    title: Speak at the Summit Conference
+    title: Speak at the biennial Symposium
     excerpt: Join the conversation and become a speaker at our upcoming Summit Conference.
 Share your expertise, experiences, and insights with a global audience.
 Whether you are a seasoned practitioner, researcher, or